WEST VIRGINIA UNIVERSITY SCHOOL OF DENTISTRY

 A residency begins July 1 and extends for 12 calendar months.
 Salary and benefits commensurate with other institutions.

-Each applicant must apply to the program through the Postdoctoral Application Support Service (PASS, www.adea.org/pass) and have all application materials in PASS by December 1.
+Each applicant must apply to the program through the Postdoctoral Application Support Service (PASS) www.adea.org/pass and have all application materials submitted by December 1.

 All residents will be subject to a criminal background check, by fingerprinting or the most recent technology available.
 The resident may not begin their training program beyond the orientation phase until the criminal background check has been submitted.
-A criminal background check will be repeated at least every 24 months during the tenure of the resident with the sponsoring institution.
+Program information is available at http://programpages.passweb.org/search.

 Wendy L. Ridenour